The Digital Diary Revolution: Beyond the Paper Page

 Make Your Data Work for You

 Perhaps the most underrated benefit is the "Year in Review."
 Digital platforms can surface patterns, emotional trends, and growth milestones across months of entries.
-That retrospective insight, seeing how far you've travelled, is a return on investment no paper diary can offer.
+That retrospective insight, seeing how far you've traveled, is a return on investment no paper diary can offer.

 The digital diary revolution isn't about abandoning tradition.
 It's about upgrading your self-awareness toolkit for the life you're actually living.